The Most Influential Parasite in History

 For one, the human immune response is really only just beginning to be understood.
 “It’s very complex,” Carlton says.
 “If you don’t know how the human immune system develops immunity to the malaria parasite, it’s very difficult to try to mimic it.”
 One hurdle is that the parasite is quick to switch up the surface proteins that allow our immune system to identify it as an outsider and kill it (a process known as antigenic variation).
 “In order to have a vaccine you would need to cover all of the possible [surface proteins] that we know of, plus any rearrangements [the parasite] might come up with,” Perkins says.
 “That’s been really hard to do.”

-Neither vaccine, however, is perfect.
-Which may be why some scientists are looking for solutions at the atomic level—even in the parasite’s own DNA.
+Despite the development of the vaccine, some scientists are looking for solutions at the atomic level—even in the parasite’s own DNA.

 Scientists in one study have identified the genes that prevent one malaria parasite—the deadly Plasmodium falciparum—from growing in human blood, which they hope will aid the development of new vaccines and preventative drugs.
 Another team of scientists has used cryo-electron microscopy to map the first contact between P. vivax and human red blood cells at the atomic level, allowing them to learn just how the parasite latches onto red blood cells.